 Many TBI Survivors Live with Chronic Pain

 Like brain damage, chronic pain is often an invisible illness that those who live with it must suffer from in silence.
 Those who have sustained a TBI often sustained several other injuries in addition to brain injuries.
 After broken bones heal and bruises and scars fade, chronic pain lingers.
 It may be difficult for a person suffering from chronic pain to conduct daily movements with ease.
 The chronic pain can severely limit the functions of the areas of the body that sustained the most impact during the accident.
 Some have trouble getting comfortable to fall asleep, others get constant migraines.
 Even a change in weather can exacerbate the pain.

 Traumatic brain injuries can result from multiple causes.
 To date, the CDC estimates 1.5 million people suffer from a TBI each year.
 50,000 people die from TBI each year and 85,000 suffer long-term disabilities.
 Some of the most common mechanisms of injury include:

 - chemical/ toxic exposure

 Car accidents, skiing accidents, slip-and-fall accidents, tumors caused by cancer, strokes, heart attacks, respiratory failure, drops in blood pressure, exposure to a low-oxygen environment, exposure to toxins that damage the neurons, bullet wounds, and more can lead to traumatic brain injuries.

 At Rizk Law, we represent those who have sustained life-altering injuries due to the negligence or recklessness of another party.
 We fight on behalf of accident survivors to help them hold the responsible parties accountable for the damage they have caused them and their families.
-Our personal injury firm in Portland strives to obtain the maximum compensation possible for those overcoming severe trauma.
-Call (503) 245-5677 or email email@example.com for a free consultation
+Our personal injury lawyers in Portland strive to obtain the maximum compensation possible for those overcoming severe trauma.
+Call 503.245.5677 for a free consultation